inBeat/inbeat-website/content/top-influencers/tiktok/health/switzerland/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Switzerland In 2022
+title: Top 10 Health TikTok Influencers In Switzerland In 2023
 description: >-
-  Find top health TikTok influencers in Switzerland in 2022.
-Most popular hashtags: #fyp #foryou #switzerland #foryoupage.
+  Find top health TikTok influencers in Switzerland in 2023.
+Most popular hashtags: #foryou #fyp #covid19 #foryoupage.
 platform: TikTok
-hits: 18
+hits: 20
-text_top: See the most popular TikTok influencers on inBeat.
+text_top: See the most popular TikTok accounts on inBeat.
-text_bottom: inBeat has 18 TikTok influencers like this in Switzerland for you to pitch.
+text_bottom: Our database holds 20 TikTok influencers like this in Switzerland for you to collaborate.
 profiles:
   - username: "who"
     fullname: >-